 The City of Madison is an important creative sector funder; its largest investment, at about \$12 million annually, is the Public Library.
-Other significant investments include the Overture Center (\$2 million annually); Olbrich Botanical Gardens (about \$1.1 million annually); the Henry Vilas Zoo (about \$324,00); and Neighborhood Planning, Preservation and Design, which includes the Madison Arts Commission (about \$1.1 million annually).
-A variety of other municipal investments are made via the Parks Department, Police Department Senior Center, Monona Terrace, and the Mall Concourse.
+Other significant investments include the Overture Center (\$1.8 million in 2012); Olbrich Botanical Gardens (about \$1.1 million annually); the Henry Vilas Zoo (about \$324,000); and Neighborhood Planning, Preservation and Design, which includes the Madison Arts Commission (about \$1.1 million annually).
+A variety of other municipal investments are made via the Parks Department, Police Department, Senior Center, Monona Terrace, and the Mall Concourse.